jpiger/jeremy-piger-mm-website/_pages/recession_probs.md

 <b>Release Date: February 28, 2025</b>

-Probability that the U.S. Economy was in Recession in December 2024: **0.3%**
+Probability that the U.S. Economy was in Recession in January 2025: **0.3%**

 For a time series of smoothed recession probabilities back to June 1967, select one of the following: